-At the Fayette County Early Learning Center we strive to EMPOWER the families we serve by providing nutritional services, educational services, health referral services, family education services, disability services, prenatal and home based services, as well as mental health services with both on and off site consultations.
+At the Fayette County Early Learning

+Center we strive to E.M.P.O.W.E.R. the

+families we serve through Education,

+Motivation, Provision of Opportunity,

+Wellness and Respect.
+Our program

+does this by providing nutritional

+services, educational services, health

+referral services, family educational

+services, disability services, prenatal and

+home base services, as well as mental

+health services with both on and off site

+consultations.